Stockport: Football

-The town is also home to Non-League clubs, Stockport Georgians A.F.C. & Cheadle Heath Nomads F.C.

-Stockport Town F.C. & Cheadle Town F.C. are based within the Borough of Stockport.
+The town is also home to non-League clubs: Stockport Georgians A.F.C., Cheadle Heath Nomads F.C., Stockport Town F.C. and Cheadle Town F.C., which are based within the Borough of Stockport and play in the North West Counties Football League.

 Stockport Sports F.C. (formerly Woodley Sports) was another non-League football club that played within the Borough.
 In their final season, the club competed in the NWCFL Premier Division before dissolving in 2015, due to a breach of numerous league rules.